Skip to main content

 According to Katina Hope, MD, a family medicine physician with Village Medical, there were no notable differences between Keflex and cephalexin before the brand name was discontinued.
 “They had the same mechanism of action, contained the same active ingredient, had the same side effects, and were both used to treat a myriad of bacterial infections.”

 “However, sometimes generic drugs differ from brand-name drugs in other ways,” says Erika Gray, Pharm.D., cofounder of Toolbox Genomics, including their inactive ingredients, color, or taste.
-This could affect how some consumers tolerate the generic version versus the brand-name, but not their overall effectiveness.
+This could affect how some consumers tolerate the generic version versus the brand-name, but not how they work, or their overall safety or effectiveness.

 What are the off-label uses for cephalexin?